tramngo1603/bystander-edit-safety/README.md

 - how strong the evidence is: predicted only, similar to a known edit, or actually measured;
 - how the edit relates to known natural fetal-hemoglobin variants and the clinical HBG programs;
 - the lab tests you need to run to confirm it.

-There is one safety score, but it is a rough tiebreaker for ordering, not the answer.
-Read the evidence and the required tests first.

 ## Who this is for
 A researcher deciding which guide + editor might be flagged for safety before testing further.
 You have an HBG1/HBG2 promoter edit to install and many candidate guides, but lab work (editing CD34+ cells, amplicon sequencing, off-target sequencing) is slow and expensive, so you can only test a few at a time.
 This tool writes down the case for each candidate first, so you can see the predicted safety profiles of such candidate before moving forward with lab work.